atsushieno/aap-core/README.md

 Android lacks commonly used Audio Plugin Framework.
 On Windows and other desktops, VSTs are popular.
 On Mac and iOS (including iPadOS) there is AudioUnit.
 On Linux LV2 is used, to some extent.

 There is no such thing in Android.
-Android Audio Plugin (AAP) Framework is to fill this gap.
+AAP (which implies Android Audio Plugin) Framework is to fill this gap.

 What AAP aims is to become like an inclusive standard for audio plugin, adopted to Android applications ecosystem.
 The license is permissive (MIT).
-It is designed to be pluggable from other specific audio plugin specifications like [VST3](https://github.com/steinbergmedia/vst3sdk), [LV2](https://lv2plug.in/), [CLAP](https://github.com/free-audio/clap), and so on (not necessarily meant that *we* write code for them).
+It is designed to be pluggable from other specific audio plugin formats like [VST3](https://github.com/steinbergmedia/vst3sdk), [LV2](https://lv2plug.in/), [CLAP](https://github.com/free-audio/clap), and so on.

-On the other hand it is designed so that cross-audio-plugin SDKs can support it.
-We have [JUCE](http://juce.com/) integration support, ported some LV2 plugins that use [DPF](https://github.com/DISTRHO/DPF).
+On the other hand, it is designed so that cross-audio-plugin SDKs can support it.
+We have [JUCE](http://juce.com/) integration support, ported some LV2 plugins that use [DPF](https://github.com/DISTRHO/DPF), and probably more in the future.
 Historically, AAP was first designed to make use of JUCE audio plugin hosting features and JUCE-based audio plugins.

 We have [aap-lv2](https://github.com/atsushieno/aap-lv2) and [aap-juce](https://github.com/atsushieno/aap-juce/) repositories that achieve these objectives, to some extent.
 We have some plugins from these world working (to some extent) - for example: [mda-lv2](https://drobilla.net/software/mda-lv2), [Fluidsynth](https://github.com/FluidSynth/fluidsynth) (as aap-fluidsynth), [sfizz](https://github.com/sfztools/sfizz/), [Guitarix](https://github.com/brummer10/guitarix) in aap-lv2,  [Dexed](https://asb2m10.github.io/dexed/), [OPNplug](https://github.com/jpcima/ADLplug), [OB-Xd](https://github.com/reales/OB-Xd), and [JUCE AudioPluginHost](https://github.com/juce-framework/JUCE/tree/master/extras/AudioPluginHost) in aap-juce.
 Check out these two subprojects for more comprehensive list.
 Note that there is no plugin UI integration support yet.